laxmikant-ainapure/upcxx/README.md

 This is a BETA preview release of UPC++ v1.0.
 This release supports most of the functionality specified in the [UPC++ 1.0 Draft 5 Specification](docs/spec.pdf).

+New features/enhancements:

+ * Generalized completion.
+This allows the application to be notified about the status of UPC\+\+ operations in a handful of ways.
+For each event, the user is free to choose among: futures, promises, callbacks, delivery of remote rpc, and in some cases even blocking until the event has occurred.
+ * Internal use of lock-free datastructures for `lpc` queues.
+     * Enabled by default.
+See [INSTALL.md](INSTALL.md) for instructions on how to build UPC\+\+ with the older lock-based datastructure.
+ * Improvements to the `upcxx-run` command.
+ * Improvements to internal assertion checking and diagnostics.

 The following features from that specification are not yet implemented:

  * Teams